gsferreira/gsferreira.github.com/src/archive/2022/csharp-11-generic-attributes-more-than-syntax-sugar/index.md

 Let me be honest.
 C# 11 is finally bringing [Generic Attributes](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#generic-attributes), but oh, boy!
 They are hard to sell.

 Unless you are a library developer or into code generators, you may not see the benefit of this one.
 BUT (there's always a but), please bear with me!
-I believe that Generic Attributes is the stepping stone to many quality of life improvements across the framework.
+I believe that Generic Attributes is the stepping stone to many quality-of-life improvements across the framework.

-## 1️⃣ First things first: Why should you care?
+## 1️⃣ First thing first: Why should you care?

 Do you know when you use a `ServiceFilterAttribute` and have to provide the type?
 Something like this: